Valley Giving Guide (VGG) has closed, and received 75 donations totaling $32,725. Amazing! Thank you! We will find out later about matching funds.

 The front row has inadequate space between the seats and the railing.
 There is barely room for your feet.
 Patrons are pressed up against the very low railing when entering or leaving, especially if they have to pass by someone already seated.
 The curved balcony front wall would be straightened and moved forward to widen this space and improve safety.

-UPDATE November 9, 2022 Because cost estimates nearly doubled during COVID-19, and we had difficulty finding a contractor, we may have to pursue a more limited remodeling plan.
-This may consist of moving all the rows back, and farther apart; and raising the back rows to improve sight lines, but not moving the front wall or raising the walkways.
+UPDATED November 9, 2022 Because cost estimates nearly doubled during COVID-19, and we had difficulty finding a contractor, we have to pursue a more limited remodeling plan.
+This will consist of moving all the rows back, and farther apart; and raising the back rows to improve sight lines, but not moving the front wall or raising the walkways.
 This would be similar to what has already been done in the back section of the main floor.
-We will try again in 2023.
-For now we have started with a very limited remodel by moving balcony row 1 back 5 inches, creating adequate foot and leg room for safety, and moving row 2 back 3.5 inches to accommodate row 1.
+In September 2022 we started with a very limited remodel by moving balcony row 1 back 5 inches, creating adequate foot and leg room for safety, and moving row 2 back 3.5 inches to accommodate row 1.
 Row 1 has been reopened, but this has eliminated row 3 until we finish remodeling.

 The Liberty Theater is grateful to all our many donors, in any amount.
 Thank You!